ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

   - `parents` is a Boolean value to decide whether or not to make the parent directories if they don't exist (default: false)
   - `length` is an Integer with the maximum number of bytes to read (default: Read all bytes from `content`)
   - `raw-leaves`: if true, DAG leaves will contain raw file data and not be wrapped in a protobuf (boolean, default false)
-  - `cid-version`: the CID version to use when storing the data (storage keys are based on the CID, including it's version) (integer, default 0)
+  - `cidVersion`: the CID version to use when storing the data (storage keys are based on the CID, including it's version) (integer, default 0)
 - `callback` is an optional function with the signature `function (error) {}`, where `error` may be an Error that occured if the operation was not successful

 If no `callback` is passed, a promise is returned.